jadedavis5/NanoFLORA/README.md

 OPTIONAL
 --outputdir specify an output location [default '.']
 --ref_annotation draft gff/gtf annotation file
+--chloroplast chloroplast genome FASTA- the % of reads mapping to this will be checked to determine if there is an overrepresentation of chloroplast sequences
 --tool optional tool selection for reference guided annotation- ST (StringTie2) or IQ (IsoQuant) [default IQ] --out prefix for output file names [default 'outputAnnotation'] --contamination input fasta files with contamination sequences to remove